Built-in Filters

 int

-Converts values to integers.
-Values are recognizable by the prefixes 0b, 0o, 0x.
+Converts a value to an integer.
+Recognizes prefixes 0b, 0o, 0x.

 Parameters:

 • default: optional.
-Default value to be used in case of conversion error.
+The default value to use on conversion error.

 float